 - a fine of up to $10,000.5

-- a maximum jail term of three years, and/or
+- a maximum prison sentence of three years, and/or

 - a maximum fine of $10,000.6

-Note that for either a misdemeanor or felony conviction, a judge has the authority to award a defendant with probation in lieu of jail time.
+Note that for either a misdemeanor or felony conviction, a judge has the authority to award a defendant with misdemeanor or felony probation in lieu of jail time.

 4. Can a person get a conviction expunged?

-A person convicted of attempted extortion can get the conviction expunged, per Penal Code 1203.4 PC.
+A person convicted in an attempted extortion case can get the conviction expunged, per Penal Code 1203.4 PC.